-On 31 May 2019, the Company received shareholder approval to establish the Employee Securities Incentive Plan (ESIP) under which the Company could issue equity securities to attract, motivate and retain key Directors, employees and consultants and provide them with the opportunity to participate in the future growth of the Company.
-Participation in the ESIP was at the discretion of the Board and no individual has or had a contractual right to participate in the plan or to receive any guaranteed benefits.
-The ESIP expired on 31 May 2022 and a new plan has not been approved by shareholders.
+On 31 May 2024, the Company received shareholder approval to establish the Employee Securities Incentive Plan (ESIP) under which the Company may issue equity securities to attract, motivate and retain key employees and other eligible participants, and provide them with the opportunity to participate in the future growth of the Company.
+Participation in the ESIP is at the discretion of the Board and no individual has or had a contractual right to participate in the plan or to receive any guaranteed benefits.
+No equity securities have been issued under this ESIP.

-(b) Share-based payments agreed but unissued.
+(b) Share options agreed but unissued.

-The following performance rights and options were agreed to be issued to each of the new directors James Pearse and Glenn Whiddon, pending shareholder approval that is to be sought at the next annual general meeting:
+The following share options were agreed to be issued in 2023 to each of the new directors James Pearse and Glenn Whiddon, pending shareholder approval that was to be sought at the next annual general meeting.
+This shareholder approval was received on 31 May 2024.

-Class and Number Issue Vesting condition and exercise price Price 5,000,000 performance rights Nil Vesting on appointment as a Non-Executive Director 5,000,000 performance rights Nil Vesting on 12 months service as a Non-Executive Director 7,500,000 options expiring 14 July 2026 \$0.001 No vesting conditions and an exercise price of \$0.02 each 7,500,000 options expiring 14 July 2026 \$0.001 No vesting conditions and an exercise price of \$0.04 each
+Class and Number Issue Vesting condition and exercise price Price 7,500,000 options expiring 14 July 2026 \$0.001 No vesting conditions and an exercise price of \$0.02 each 7,500,000 options expiring 14 July 2026 \$0.001 No vesting conditions and an exercise price of \$0.04 each